Disclaimer: in this article, I relate to my personal experience. My opinions are my own.

 It took me a while to refer to this period as a burnout.
 To be frank, I never really called it a burnout until writing those lines.
 Whatever you want to call it, that period of my life, that experience, was a pivot point.
 I managed to turn it into an opportunity to learn, resource myself, and grow.
 Here is my story.

 I am no burnout expert.
-To me, what lead me to that state was the lack of visions, goals in my life.
+To me, what led me to that state was the lack of visions and goals in my life.
 And the lack of solutions to insurmountable obstacles.
 The feeling of being stuck.
 Alone – even though I wasn’t.
 And amongst everything, the feeling of emptiness.
 Apathy.
 Without a single bit of energy left.
 Drained.

 I wouldn’t have done it if that wasn’t for my wife, Erwan, and my kids.
 I can’t stress enough the need to have someone to talk to.
 I knew that as soon I’d walk my front door, my kiddos would drop anything they were doing, rush to the door and hug me (well, Matti, my son at least, since Tia wasn’t born at the time!).

-I believe we can’t build truthful, strong, and lifelong relationships if we are not honest with one another.
+I believe we can’t build honest, healthy, and lifelong relationships if we are not honest with one another.
 Be vulnerable.

 The highs, cruising